11 Best UV Resin For Crafts

 Personal Thoughts On UV Resin

-I like using UV resin for making jewelry because it cures quickly without the need for long waits.
+I like using UV resin for making crafts and jewelry because it cures quickly without the need for long waits.
 So if I’m making a smaller piece like an earring blank, then I can get it under the light and it cures within a minute or two.
+The instant hardening means I can move on to the next steps almost right away.
+See this article about how to make domino pendants.

 UV Resin Faq’s